CryoYohan/LodgeFinder/README.md

-# TrashCash
+# Lodge Finder
-E-Waste Management System.
+Lodge Finder System.
 This repository is purposely made for the collaborations of the group members of Group 5.